-In 1899, Frank Webb purchased the Boston branch from the McShane brothers and the following year renamed it, the F.W.
+In 1899, Frank Webb purchased the Boston branch from the McShane brothers and the following year renamed it, F.W.
 Webb Manufacturing Company.
 It was the largest plumbing supply house north of New York, which over time evolved from a manufacturer to a pure distributor.

 Frank remained at the helm of his new company for the next 12 years until his untimely death in 1912.
-Over the next 20 years, the F.W.
+Over the next 20 years, F.W.
 Webb Manufacturing Company was owned by a group of investors and run by Herbert Thorndike (1876-1945, front row left), who assumed leadership of the company upon Frank’s death.

-During the height of America’s Great Depression, Roger W. Pope (1899-1961), whose father James was a plumber and business owner in Swampscott, Massachusetts, took a risk and purchased the F.W.
+During the height of America’s Great Depression, Roger W. Pope (1899-1961), whose father James was a plumber and business owner in Swampscott, Massachusetts, took a risk and purchased F.W.
 Webb Manufacturing Co. with four other men.
 Serving as treasurer, Roger and his team revived the company, which only had a net worth of just over $222,000 and was struggling in the dour economic conditions of the time.

-Upon Roger’s sudden death in 1961, his son John Pope was named to succeed him.
+Upon Roger’s sudden death in 1961, his son John Pope (1931-2018) was named to succeed him.
 At the time, John was a sales representative at the company - a position he had assumed in 1956 after graduating from Dartmouth College and serving as a lieutenant in the U.S. Navy.
 With John's strategic insight and perseverance, aggressive growth and expansion eventually followed under his leadership.

 In 1968, John moved the company headquarters from Columbus Ave. in Roxbury to Middlesex Turnpike in Burlington, Massachusetts, in the heart of the state's high technology and innovation corridor.
 One of his greatest impacts on the business was the establishment of a central distribution warehouse in 1973, a new concept at the time.
-In 1983, the company name was officially changed to its present name, the F.W.
+In 1983, the company name was officially changed to its present name, F.W.
 Webb Company.

-A third generation Pope family member to serve as President, Jeff Pope now leads the F.W.
+A third generation Pope family member to serve as President, Jeff Pope leads F.W.
 Webb Company, the largest wholesale supplier of plumbing, heating, cooling, PVF and industrial products in the Northeast.
 Jeff oversees and monitors all aspects of the F.W.
 Webb enterprise to ensure the company continually fulfills its mission as a one-stop partner to the commercial and residential trade industries as well as to industrial and institutional building and property professionals.